[Working papers] | [Works in progress]

 Working papers

-Minerva G.A.
-(2017) Integration versus Outsourcing with Vertical Linkages.
-Development Studies Working Papers N. 411, Centro Studi Luca d’Agliano.
+Minerva G.A., Integration versus Outsourcing with Vertical Linkages.

-Abstract: In the model by Grossman and Helpman (2002) no industry has both vertically integrated and specialized producers in equilibrium.
-I generalize their model by assuming that final goods producers (irrespective of whether they are vertically integrated with the upstream stage or specialized in the downstream stage only) need a basket of differentiated commodities, in addition to labor, as a fixed requirement for production.
-I then show the existence of an equilibrium populated simultaneously by vertically integrated and disintegrated firms.
+I propose a new mechanism that brings heterogeneity at equilibrium in organizational forms (vertical integration versus outsourcing) in a given industry, without necessarily requiring innate productivity differences.
+To do so, I present a model where final goods producers (irrespective of whether they are vertically integrated with the upstream stage or specialized in the downstream stage only) need a basket of differentiated commodities, in addition to labor, to create the fixed capital needed for production.
+I then show the existence of an equilibrium populated simultaneously by vertically integrated and non-integrated firms and I study the properties of such an equilibrium.
+The stable equilibrium is characterized by similar fixed cost requirements for integration and outsourcing.

 Works in progress